GA4 Scroll Depth Tracking: The 90% Problem (And How to Fix It)

 Why scroll depth matters more than you think

 Scroll depth is not a vanity metric.
-It directly affects content quality, ad revenue, CTA placement, and, indirectly, search rankings.
+It shapes content quality, ad revenue, where you put your CTAs, and, in a roundabout way, your search rankings.

-Content optimization with real data.
-Neue Zurcher Zeitung, Switzerland's oldest newspaper, used Chartbeat's scroll depth feature to identify where readers dropped off.
-They tested subheadings versus plain text versus bullet points.
+It tells you how to fix your content.
+Neue Zurcher Zeitung, Switzerland's oldest newspaper, used Chartbeat's scroll depth feature to find where readers gave up.
+They tried subheadings against plain text against bullet points.
 Subheadings won.
-Average engaged time increased nearly 20%, from 51 seconds to over 60 seconds.
+Average engaged time went up nearly 20%, from 51 seconds to over 60 seconds, just by knowing where people stalled.
 Their head of audience engagement said the feature "helps us understand when exactly our readers are dropping off, find patterns, and get creative with layouts, copy, images, and more."

+It predicts who subscribes.
 The Financial Times built an internal tool called "Lantern" that tracks scroll rate, retention rate, and average time on page per article.
-They found that "quality reads" (sessions where a reader consumed at least half the article, estimated by scroll depth and time) are a stronger predictor of subscription conversions than raw pageviews.
+They found that "quality reads", sessions where a reader gets through at least half the article by scroll and time, predict subscription conversions better than raw pageviews do.
+The metric on every dashboard turned out to be the weaker one.

-Ad revenue is directly tied to scroll depth.
-Display ad viewability requires 50% of pixels visible for at least one second (IAB standard).
-One publisher raised viewability from 35% to roughly 60% using lazy loading and saw an 80% eCPM jump on those ad units.
-Scroll depth tracking reveals where users stop, letting you position ads at ideal points before abandonment.
-Chartbeat found that 66% of engaged time happens below the fold, contradicting traditional ad placement wisdom.
+It moves ad money.
+A display ad counts as viewable when 50% of its pixels show for at least one second, the IAB standard.
+One publisher pushed viewability from 35% to about 60% with lazy loading and saw an 80% eCPM jump on those units.
+Scroll depth shows you where people stop, so you can place ads before they leave instead of after.
+Chartbeat found that 66% of engaged time happens below the fold, which is the opposite of where most sites still stack their ads.

-Engagement signals influence search rankings.
-Google's Navboost system, described as "one of the important signals" by Google VP Pandu Nayak during the DOJ antitrust trial, uses click quality signals (good clicks, bad clicks, last longest clicks) to assess content satisfaction.
-A 2024 leak of Google's internal API documentation confirmed the system's scope.
-Scroll depth is not confirmed as a direct signal, but the behaviors it reflects, whether visitors stay and engage or bounce immediately, feed directly into ranking.
-As Andy Crestodina noted on the CoSchedule podcast, the most visible metrics are often the least connected to business success.
+It feeds your rankings, sideways.
+Google's Navboost system, called "one of the important signals" by Google VP Pandu Nayak at the DOJ antitrust trial, weighs click quality (good clicks, bad clicks, last longest clicks) to judge whether content satisfied the searcher.
+A 2024 leak of Google's internal API documentation confirmed how far the system reaches.
+Scroll depth is not a ranking signal on its own.
+But what it reflects, people staying and reading or bouncing in a second, is exactly what Navboost is reading.
+As Andy Crestodina put it on the CoSchedule podcast, the metrics you stare at most are often the ones least tied to the business.

 Without scroll data, you are guessing.
-With it, you know which pages work, where readers lose interest, and where to place CTAs and ads.
-The bounce rate alone cannot tell you this.
+With it, you know which pages hold people, where they lose interest, and where your CTAs and ads belong.
+Bounce rate on its own will never tell you that.

 How automatic scroll tracking works

-Clickport takes a different approach.
-The tracker captures the maximum scroll percentage (0-100%) on every page, automatically, with zero configuration.
+Clickport does it the other way around.
+The tracker records the furthest a visitor scrolled, from 0 to 100%, on every page, on its own, with nothing to set up.
 No GTM.
 No custom dimensions.
-No thresholds to define.
+No thresholds to pick.
 No 48-hour wait.

-The dashboard shows scroll depth as a KPI percentage averaged across all sessions.
-You can see per-page scroll averages in the content panel, scroll trends in the hourly chart, and scroll depth is factored into the engagement score that combines scroll and time metrics into a single quality number.
+The dashboard shows scroll depth as a KPI averaged across every session.
+You get per-page scroll averages in the content panel, scroll trends in the hourly chart, and scroll folded into the engagement score that rolls scroll and time into one quality number.

-Scroll depth is also built into the bounce calculation.
-A single-page session with less than 25% scroll depth, no clicks, and under 15 seconds of active time counts as a bounce.
-A visitor who scrolls past 25% is not a bounce, even on a single-page session.
-This is a more accurate reflection of engagement than GA4's arbitrary 10-second engagement time threshold.
+Scroll depth also feeds the bounce calculation.
+A single-page session with under 25% scroll, no clicks, and under 15 seconds of active time is a bounce.
+Scroll past 25% and you are not a bounce, even if you only saw one page.
+That reads engagement far better than GA4's flat 10-second engagement time threshold, a number Google picked for you.

 Start your free 30-day trial.
 No credit card.
 One script tag.
 Scroll data on every page in 30 seconds.